 To initiate a command, S# is driven LOW.
-For extended SPI protocol, input is on DQ0/DQ4, output on DQ1/DQ5.
-For dual SPI protocol, input/output is on DQ[1:0]/DQ[5:4] and for quad SPI protocol, input/output is on DQ[3:0]/DQ[7:4].
+For extended SPI protocol, input is on DQ0, output on DQ1.
+For dual SPI protocol, input/output is on DQ[1:0] and for quad SPI protocol, input/output is on DQ[3:0].
 The operation is terminated by driving S# HIGH at any time during data output.

-Table 25: READ REGISTER Operations
+Table 23: READ REGISTER Operations

-Operation Name Description/Conditions Note READ STATUS REGISTER (05h) Can be read continuously and at any time, including during a PRO- READ FLAG STATUS REGISTER (70h) GRAM, ERASE, or WRITE operation.
+Operation Name Description/Conditions READ STATUS REGISTER (05h) Can be read continuously and at any time, including during a PRO- READ FLAG STATUS REGISTER (70h) GRAM, ERASE, or WRITE operation.
 If one of these operations is in progress, checking the write in progress bit or P/E controller bit is recommended before executing the command.
 READ NONVOLATILE CONFIGURATION REGISTER (B5h) Can be read continuously.
 After all 16 bits of the register have been read, a 0 is output.
 All reserved fields output a value of 1.
-1 READ VOLATILE CONFIGURATION REGISTER (85h) When the register is read continuously, the same byte is output repeatedly.
-READ ENHANCED VOLATILE CONFIGURA- TION REGISTER (65h) READ EXTENDED ADDRESS REGISTER (C8h)
+Note: The operation will have output data starting from the least significant byte.
+READ VOLATILE CONFIGURATION REGISTER (85h) When the register is read continuously, the same byte is output re- READ ENHANCED VOLATILE CONFIGURATION REGISTER (65h) peatedly.